daemon-labs-resources/docker-local-api/README.md

     ```

     > [!NOTE]
-    > This configuration is manually created for brevity and clarity, utilizing a recommended preset.

-2.  **Create `./src/index.ts`**
-    Create the source file with a simple test:
+    > While you could auto-generate this file, our manual configuration using a recommended preset keeps the file minimal and clean.

+3.  **Create Source File and Scripts**
+    -   Create `./src/index.ts` with the following:

         ```typescript
         console.log('Hello world!');
         ```

-3.  **Add Build and Start Scripts**
-    Add the following to the `scripts` section in your `package.json`:
+    -   Add the following to the `scripts` section in your `package.json`:

         ```json
         "start": "node ./dist/index.js",
         "build": "tsc",
         ```

-4.  **Test the Build Process**
+---

+## 3. Production Build and Initial Run

+1.  **Update `Dockerfile`**
+    Update the end of your `Dockerfile` to handle dependencies, build the project, and define the runtime command:

+    ```Dockerfile
+    COPY ./app/package*.json ./

+    RUN npm ci

+    COPY ./app .

+    RUN npm run build

+    CMD [ "npm", "start" ]
+    ```

+2.  **Run Final Build**
     -   Run the following command

         ```shell
-        docker compose run --rm app npm run build
+        docker compose build
         ```
-        > You'll notice an `index.js` file has now appeared inside a newly created `./dist` folder.

     -   Run the following command

         ```shell
-        docker compose run --rm app npm start
+        docker compose run --rm app ls -la
         ```
+        > Notice that we haven't included `-v ./app:/app` in this command, but the output still includes a `dist` folder.
+This is because the build step was executed *inside* the image during the `docker compose build` process.

+3.  **Test the Application**
+    -   Run the following command

+        ```shell
+        docker compose up
+        ```
         > You should see a couple of lines of Node debug followed by your `Hello world!`.

 ---

-## Adding Express and Port Mapping
+## 4. Adding Express and Port Mapping

-1.  **Install Express**
+1.  **Install Production Dependencies**
-    Install the core Express package and its TypeScript definitions:
     -   Run the following command

         ```shell
-        docker compose run --rm app npm add express
+        docker compose run --rm -v ./app:/app app npm add express
         ```
-        > Notice how this one is not marked as `--save-dev`.
-You'll see a new `dependencies` section has been added to `package.json`.
+        > This dependency is added to the `dependencies` section in your local `package.json`.

     -   Run the following command

         ```shell
-        docker compose run --rm app npm add --save-dev @types/express
+        docker compose run --rm -v ./app:/app app npm add --save-dev @types/express
         ```

-2.  **Update `./src/index.ts`**
+2.  **Update Application Code**
-    Replace the contents with the Express server code:
+    Update the `./src/index.ts` to the following Express server:

     ```typescript
     import express from 'express';